yogeshjain999/representable/README.md

 ### Mapping Tag Attributes

 You can also map properties to tag attributes in representable.
-This works only for the top-level node, thou (seen from the representer's perspective).
+This works only for the top-level node, though (seen from the representer's perspective).

 ```ruby
 module SongRepresenter